jagill/nerd-smalltalk/src/html/timelineOfLife.md

 The _Devonian Period_ (400-350 MYA) was known as "The Age of Fish", because fish radiated immensely and became dominant.
 On land, trees and seeded plants evolved, along with amphibians.
 The Devonian ended with the second global mass extinction.

 The _Carboniferous Period_ (350-300 MYA) was an era of swamps.
+From amphibians evolved reptiles and synapsids
-Much of our fossil fuels come from these swamps (hence the name).
-Reptiles and synapsids (the ancestors of mammals) appeared with the evolution of the amniotic egg, which allowed them to head inland and expand.
+(which were the ancestors of mammals).
+Their evolutionary invention was the amniotic egg, which allowed them to colonize inland areas.
+Almost all of our fossil fuels come from this period (hence the name).
+Trees had evolved complex structural polymers called _lignins_, which nothing had yet learned to eat.
+However, at the end of the Carboniferous _white rot fungi_ (which include many of our edible mushrooms) evolved the ability to break down lignin, virtually ending the production of fossil fuels.

 The final Period of this Era is the _Permian_ (300-250 MYA), when the famed Pangaea formed and the world dried out.
 Reptiles and synapsids flourished,